Skip to Content

 Address: 700 Kepler Dr, Mt Vernon, IA 52314, United States

-One of the main reasons Palisades-Kepler State Park is one of the best state parks to visit is because of its expansive hiking trails.
+One of the main reasons Palisades-Kepler State Park is one of the best state parks to visit due to its expansive hiking trails.
+Visitors can view local flora and fauna, including white-tailed deer, turkeys, black maple trees, and wildflowers in springtime.

 For those looking for an Iowa state park that features ample opportunity to view wildlife, Palisades-Kepler State Park is a great option.

 The park offers 5 miles of hiking trails and a variety of different habitats to explore.
-Visitors can also enjoy swimming, fishing, and camping while at the park.
+Visitors can also enjoy swimming, fishing, and camping at the park.

-See related: Best Weekend Getaways in Iowa: Top Vacations
+See related: Best Weekend Getaways in Iowa

 7. George Wyth State Park